PewhProgrammer/Scansify/README.md

 * [Setting up PCL with VS](https://stackoverflow.com/questions/16514762/setting-up-point-cloud-library-with-visual-studio)
 * [Setting up Kinect SDK 2 with VS] - Link inlude and libs
 * [DLL] - .dll files have to present on application folder
+* [QVTK] - using cmake: build vtk with qt option -> build pcl with qvtk (http://unanancyowen.com/en/pcl-with-qt/)
+* [PCL dependencies] - Recommended to use the All-In-One Installer (except for vtk, which should be built from source)

 Without CMake.
 Make sure GlobalPath Variable is loaded for references inc/lib.
 Restart VS if necessary.